-Given the parallels between candidate and consumer behavior, the disciplines of Recruitment Marketing and Marketing have many similarities: skills like branding, messaging, engagement and measurement; channels like email, web, social, mobile, text, video and events; tactics like SEO, PPC, personalization, nurture and content; and tools like marketing automation, CRM, social media management, AI and predictive analytics.
-Since this discipline is so broad, some professionals invest in recruitment marketing tools & recruitment marketing automation solutions to help them do more with less time.
+Given the parallels between candidate and consumer behavior, the disciplines of Recruitment Marketing and marketing have many similarities: skills like branding, messaging, engagement and measurement; channels like email, web, social, mobile, text, chat, video and events; tactics like SEO, PPC, personalization, retargeting, nurture and content; and tools like marketing automation, CRM, social media management, AI and predictive analytics.

 Recruitment Marketing is a relatively new role that is different from traditional recruiting and sourcing in that recruitment marketers are not directly responsible for filling jobs.
-Instead, they complement recruiters by telling the employer brand story and, as a result, generating more quality applicants for open reqs to help recruiters fill jobs faster and easier.
+Instead, they complement recruiters by telling the employer brand story and, as a result, generate more quality applicants for open reqs to help recruiters fill jobs faster and easier.
 They complement sourcers by building and nurturing a pipeline of interested candidates for sourcers to contact for jobs today and in the future.
 Though recruitment marketers are not specifically responsible for filling jobs, they are aligned to talent acquisition goals and therefore create and implement marketing campaigns and events to support hiring plans.

-The role of Recruitment Marketing originally focused on the talent attraction stage at the front-end of the recruiting process, also called the pre-applicant stage, in which candidates become aware of an employer and consider applying for a job.
-Recruitment Marketing communicates the employer value proposition and promotes the company as an employer of choice through various marketing and advertising channels.
-The hand-off between Recruitment Marketing and Recruiting occurs when a lead becomes an applicant, in other words, when a job application is completed.
-From that point forward, the Recruiter screens applicants and manages the hiring process, working with the hiring manager through selection, interview, offer and acceptance.
+The role of Recruitment Marketing originally focused on the talent attraction stage at the front-end of the recruiting process during which candidates become aware of an employer and consider applying for a job.
+During this stage, Recruitment Marketing communicates the employer value proposition (EVP) and promotes the company as an employer of choice through various marketing and advertising channels.
+The hand-off between Recruitment Marketing and recruiting occurs when a candidate lead becomes a job applicant, in other words, when a job application is submitted.
+From that point forward, the recruiter screens applicants and manages the hiring process, working with the hiring manager through selection, interview, offer and acceptance.

-Recruitment Marketers also use different tools than recruiters.
-Recruitment Marketers increasingly use a Recruitment Marketing Platform to market their jobs and their company to potential candidates, whereas recruiters typically use an applicant tracking system to manage the process once a candidate has applied for a job.
+Another difference is that Recruitment Marketers use different tools than recruiters.
+Recruitment Marketers increasingly use a Recruitment Marketing Platform to market the company to potential candidates, whereas recruiters typically use an applicant tracking system to manage the process once a candidate has applied for a job.

 Is Recruitment Marketing a Practice, or Is It a Profession?
 It’s Both.